-Composer Marc Chesterman has brought experience gained playing drums in bands (Sudersuk) and sound designing for theatre, to bear on a run of films with Florian Habicht.
-His sonic contributions include choosing music for Love Story and scoring Woodenhead (which was notably filmed to suit the soundtrack).
-He has composed for Zia Mandviwalla short Eating Sausage, and was sound designer for Gaylene Preston’s Lovely Rita.
+Composer Marc Chesterman has brought his experience of playing drums in bands and sound designing for the theatre, to the screen.
+Chesterman has worked on a run of films with director Florian Habicht, including composing the soundtrack for Woodenhead and Spookers.
+He has composed music for Zia Mandviwalla short Eating Sausage, and was sound designer for Rita Angus documentary Lovely Rita.

-... it's an ever-changing, constantly surprising and slightly malevolent mood-fest.
-Grant Smithies, reviewing the Woodenhead soundtrack, Sunday Star-Times, November 2003
+...it's an ever-changing, constantly surprising and slightly malevolent mood-fest.
+Grant Smithies, reviewing Marc Chesterman's soundtrack for Woodenhead, The Sunday Star-Times, November 2003

 Long fascinated by the idea of community, Florian Habicht (Love Story, Kaikohe Demolition) discovered one in an unexpected place while making his eighth feature.
 Spookers is the name of a live horror attraction south of Auckland, adjoining what was once Kingseat psychiatric hospital.
 Habicht got to know a number of the performers working there.
 Alongside engaging and sometimes emotional interviews — and scenes of the staff at work, scaring the punters silly with zombie brides and chainsaws — he created scenes inspired by the performers' dreams and nightmares.